raymondworkshop/dev.programming/README.md

 #### dev.programming
 ========
-The project mainly focuses on the principle, idea and design of the programming language
+The project mainly focuses on the programming language

 * Reference